aosabook/500lines/same-origin-policy/doc/http.md

-We use the keyword `lone` to constrain `port` and `path` to be an option (`lone` constraints the multiplicity of the set to at most one element --might help to think of the word as *l*ess than or equal to *one*).
+We use the keyword `lone` to constrain `port` and `path` to be an option (`lone` constraints the multiplicity of the set to at most one element --might help to think of the word as <em>l</em>ess than or equal to *one*).
 We thus allow URLs that have no port or path specified.

 We can now execute our model to see what a URL would look like by adding a `run {}` command.
 Moreover, we can use the Alloy visualizer to iterate through